NLnetLabs/rpki-doc/source/routinator/installation.rst

    curl https://sh.rustup.rs -sSf | sh

-or, alternatively, get the file, have a look and then run it manually.
+Alternatively, get the file, have a look and then run it manually.
 Follow the instructions to get rustup and cargo, the rust build tool, into your path.

-You can update your Rust installation later by simply running
+You can update your Rust installation later by simply running:

 .. code-block:: bash